AndriyChernetskyy/ProgrammingTasks5thSemester/README.md

 # ProgrammingTasks5thSemester
 This repository is created to provide programming solutions to given tasks based on LNU class.

-Guys do not forget to Switch tou your team's brach and commit any change there.
+Guys do not forget to Switch to your team's brach and commit any change there.

 To download GUI follow this link https://desktop.github.com/